 When you have a big spike of motivation, it might get you to complete a few tasks; however, it’s not sustainable long-term.
-Our motivations reach a high-point and then come crashing down.
-A good example of this is people enrolling for online courses, although the enrolment rate is high, the people who continue and complete the course is low.
+Our motivations reach a high point and then come crashing down.
+A good example of this is people enrolling for online courses, although the enrolment rate is high, the number of people who continue and complete the course is low.
 This is because once their initial desires wear out, they have no interest in continuing.

 3. Motivation Fluctuation

 Our motivations can fluctuate day to day, hour to hour or even by season.
 Some pretty common ones are getting the Christmas decorations out.
 Once Christmas is over, there’s no motivation anymore.
 The same is for self-improvement, whilst on a Thursday evening you want to improve yourself, come Friday night, you would prefer to be out partying.

 When you’re better at something, it is easier to do.
 When you get better skills, you are turning up your ability in the behaviour equation.

 Step 2.
 Gets the correct tools and resources

 Sometimes small things like unwashed lettuce or mismatched Tupperware lid can be the difference between eating healthy and getting a burger.
 The right tools can make whatever you’re looking to do more bearable.
 Looking to start running?
 Get the correct equipment – it won’t only make you feel better, the act of purchasing it will also drive you to do it!